yvonne-h1/h1-theme-template/README.md

 - The `custom` folder adds CSS that will be added dynamically to your page.
 - The `main` folder loads all critical CSS.
 - The `mixins` folder is used for SCSS mixins that can be used inside the other CSS files.
+Right now, these are not used.

 Inside the designated folders, various subfolders correspond to different Tailwind layers.
 Each file in these subfolders should be wrapped within the appropriate @layer ... { } directive.
 The layers will be rendered in the browser in the following order: base, h1-styles-modules, h1-styles-components, h1-styles-utilities, and finally, h1-styles-sections.